Natetgmaxwell/ntgm/src/site/notes/Sources/Research Papers/@tsilosani2022-AldosteroneRegulatedSodiumTransport.md

 > [!yellow] Page 10
 >
-> Aldosterone is a vital steroid hormone produced by the adrenal glands that regulates blood pressure by affecting electrolyte and fluid balance.
+> [[Cards/Aldosterone\|Aldosterone]] is a vital steroid hormone produced by the adrenal glands that regulates blood pressure by affecting electrolyte and fluid balance.
 >
 { #XRF8NCBRaF3SHPF4Np10}